Hawaii wildlife refuge pond mysteriously turns bubble-gum pink. Scientists have identified a likely culprit.

 Last year, Rocky Mountain National Park's Lake Haiyaha suddenly changed colors into a stunning turquoise after a landslide pushed pulverized rock into the lake.

-In 2017, residents in the Canadian town of Onoway, Alberta, woke up one day to discover their tap water had turned hot pink.
+In 2017, residents in a Canadian town woke up one day to discover their tap water had turned hot pink.
 Officials said it appeared that a valve may have gotten stuck, allowing potassium permanganate -- a common chemical used for water treatment -- to get into the sump reservoir and thereby into the town's water distribution system.
 When dissolved in water, the chemical causes a pink tint.

 In 2015, residents of several villages in northwest Spain noticed that the water in their fountains had turned red.
 The tint was caused by microscopic algae that arrived in a recent rainfall.